williamjussiau/leap-c/docs/source/index.md

 ### Key Features

 - Combines model predictive control with reinforcement learning and imitation learning
-- Built on top of community-standard tools [acados](https://docs.acados.org/) and [casadi](https://web.casadi.org/)
+- Built on top of community-standard tools [acados](https://docs.acados.org/) and [CasADi](https://web.casadi.org/)
 - Seamless integration with [PyTorch](https://pytorch.org/) for deep learning.
-The ocp solver is wrapped into a PyTorch module and can be differentiated end-to-end.
+The OCP solver is wrapped into a PyTorch module and can be differentiated end-to-end.

 ### Development

-leap-c is developed through collaboration between:
+leap-c is developed through a collaboration between:

 - [Department of Engineering Cybernetics](https://www.ntnu.edu/itk) - Norwegian University of Science and Technology (Prof. Sebastien Gros)
 - [Neurobotics Lab](https://nr.informatik.uni-freiburg.de/welcome) - University of Freiburg (Prof. Joschka Boedeker)